Lady-in-waiting: Queen Elizabeth II

 During the reign of Queen Elizabeth II, one of the women of the bedchamber was always in daily attendance; each served for a fortnight at a time, in rotation.
 In the Court Circular the phrase 'Lady in Waiting to the Queen' referred to the women on duty at a given time.

-Walking behind Queen Elizabeth II on a visit to Toronto in 2010 are two ladies-in-waiting: a Woman of the Bedchamber (Lady Susan Hussey, left) and a Lady of the Bedchamber (Lady Farnham, right).
+Walking behind Queen Elizabeth II on a visit to Toronto in 2010 are two ladies-in-waiting: a Woman of the Bedchamber (Lady Susan Hussey, left, with white hat) and a Lady of the Bedchamber (Lady Farnham, right, with blue hat).

 The ladies of the bedchamber were not in daily attendance, but were called upon for the more important public occasions and events.
 Two ladies-in-waiting used to accompany the Queen on overseas tours, one of whom was usually a Lady of the Bedchamber.
 For many years the Queen was always attended by three ladies-in-waiting at the State Opening of Parliament (the Mistress of the Robes, a Lady of the Bedchamber and a Woman of the Bedchamber), but in 1998 the number attending was reduced to two.

 Towards the end of her reign, the ladies-in-waiting to Queen Elizabeth II were: